A City and Its River: Durham's Ellerbe Creek Watershed (2021-2022)

 The Ellerbe Creek watershed is Durham’s primary watershed and is closely intertwined with Durham and Duke’s East Campus.
 The 37-square-mile urban watershed is highly developed, with 22 percent of the land covered in impervious surfaces such as roads and buildings.
 As in most human-dominated landscapes, wildlife and plant diversity is limited to fragmented greenways and patchy forest parcels, streams are stressed with high concentrations of pollutants and socioeconomic legacies of racial inequality and income inequalities alter the structure and public access to the benefits of urban ecological systems.

-The Chemical Contaminant Team will collect water and biological samples throughout Ellerbe Creek and its tributaries throughout Durham.
-The team will comprehensively assess the diversity of new and legacy contaminants in water and in floodplain predatory spiders from at least three sites.
-They will select several targeted compounds to examine in streamside spiders within each of the greenspaces sampled above.
+- The Chemical Contaminant Team collected water and biological samples throughout Ellerbe Creek and its tributaries throughout Durham.
+Team members assessed the diversity of new and legacy contaminants in water and in floodplain predatory spiders from three sites.

-The Socioeconomic Team will determine how the ecology and contaminants within the Ellerbe Creek Watershed map on to Durham neighborhoods.
-They will investigate if correlations exist between greenspace in communities and race and class.
+- The Socioeconomic Team examined how the ecology and contaminants within the Ellerbe Creek Watershed map on to Durham neighborhoods, including the correlations between greenspace and the racial and class profile of the community.

 Learn more about this project team by viewing the team's video.